Udit19199/llama-cpp-playbook/01-introduction.md

 ### The GGUF Advantage

 You will see the term **GGUF** everywhere.
-GGUF is a custom file format designed specifically for `llama.cpp`.
 Think of it as a `.zip` file for LLMs.
 It contains everything needed to run a model:

 - **The Model Weights:** The core parameters of the neural network.
 - **The Tokenizer:** The vocabulary and logic to convert text to and from numbers the model understands.